Are you an attorney who would like to make a difference in your career? If so, read below and apply today!

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-- Experience in written and oral legal advocacy on complex issues
+- Experience in court, including oral advocacy on complex issues;

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER